 As the series progresses, only the interview segments count, as much of the other action seem to take place without any cameras present (for instance, different angles of the same scene reveal there are no cameras around).

 Although even now, you can still see the characters doing takes to the camera, particularly when they are embarrassed by something (usually their spouse or child).

 The talking heads are inconsistent too - they're always filmed in the same location, but often a character will express a point of view that they don't endorse by the time they get back home to do a talking head.
 Of course, Rule of Funny is in place so it doesn't really matter.

-The original pilot script featured the man behind the camera as a character, which was quickly phased out.
+The original pilot script featured the man behind the camera as a character, which was dropped.

 Mother Daughter Threesome: Dylan has a dream about this involving Claire and Haley in "Chirp".
 Later on, when Haley gets sick and is lying in bed with Claire when Dylan calls Haley tells him she's in bed with her mother and then says, "Stop freaking out, It's not coming true."

 Everything's in slow motion and overlapped with Cam singing "Ave Maria" when Mitchell tries to deal with a pigeon in the house, unwittingly wrecking the living room.

 Mustache Vandalism: After Phil sees one of the advertisments for his real estate agency defaced with a mustache drawn on his picture, he thinks he would look good with a mustache and decides to grow one.

 My Beloved Smother: Gloria can be this to Manny sometimes.
 Especially notable in "The Old Wagon" when she tries to compete with Manny's female friend: